Weekending Financial Scorecard

 - US Household Debt Service - Positive, as a percentage of people’s disposable income is at 10.69% (June) and has been steadily decreasing from its 10 year high of about 14% in the 3rd quarter of 2008.

-- The Federal Deficit - Negative, is projected by the Congressional Budget Office to be $1.1 trillion for 2013; this will make 5 years in a row it has exceeded $1 trillion, and this doesn’t include all the money our Federal government borrows.
+- The Federal Deficit - Negative for 2013 is projected by the Congressional Budget Office to be $1.1 trillion for 2013; this will make 5 years in a row it has exceeded $1 trillion, and this doesn’t include all the money our Federal government borrows.

-- Consumer Price Index - Positive annualized growth rate through December for the CPI in 2012 was 1.70%, compared to 3.0% in 2011.
+- Consumer Price Index - Positive CPI for October annualized monthly growth rate was 1.75%.
 The long term-term average annualized rate of 3.63%.
 The CPI is the most common indicator of inflation.
+November 2012 CPI data are scheduled to be released on December 14.